OWASP/ASVS/4.0/en/0x10-V1-Architecture.md

 ## V1.13 API Architectural Requirements

-This is a placeholder for future API Architectural Requirements.
+This is a placeholder for future Architectural Requirements.

 ## V1.14 Configuration Architectural Requirements